webplatform/docs/css/functions/cross-fade/index.md

 That approach is of course not optimal, and requires considerable finesse in the CSS coding as well as some scripting ability.
 A straightforward CSS-only solution to image combination would be both easier to understand and simpler to code.

-[http://www.w3.org/TR/2012/WD-css4-images-20120911/#cross-fade-functionPart of the "CSS Image Values and Replaced Content Module Level 4" specification] introduces this feature into CSS.
+[http://www.w3.org/TR/2012/WD-css4-images-20120911/#cross-fade-function Part of the "CSS Image Values and Replaced Content Module Level 4" specification] introduces this feature into CSS.

 ==Use==
 The <code>cross-fade()</code> function takes three parameters: the two images to be combined and the percentage of combination.
 The percentage may be thought of as a transparency value for the "bottom" image, although technically neither image is really on top of the other, they are merely rendered together.